MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-compatibility.md

 Whether Microsoft Defender Antivirus runs in active mode, passive mode, or is disabled depends on several factors, such as:

-- Which version of Windows is installed on an endpoint
+- The version of Windows installed on an endpoint
 - Whether Microsoft Defender Antivirus is the primary antivirus/antimalware solution on the endpoint
 - Whether the endpoint is onboarded to Defender for Endpoint